-A student is placed on academic probation if he/she fails 2 major subjects.
+A student is placed on academic probation if he/she fails 2 credits in any trimester.

 A student is placed under academic monitoring upon the recommendation of the Head of Department/Head of Section and the approval of the Head of Section for underachieving.
 Every student's status is reviewed at the end of each trimester.